Lostsoul0589/spent/modules/module-1/readme.md

 }
 ```

 The `GetExpensesAsync` method above is a great example of boilerplate for all view model methods.
 First, we check if `IsBusy` is `true` (in which case we don't need to repeat the operation).
 If it is not, set `IsBusy` to `true`, then execute the logic for our method.
-If there are any issues, report that exception to the user via the `MessengingCenter` (which we will cover later).
+If there are any issues, report that exception to the user via the `MessengingCenter` (which we will cover later in this module).
 Finally, make sure that `IsBusy` is set to `false` again so you can continue new operations in the view model.

-Let's add some mock user data to our method within the `try/catch/finally` block.
+Let's add some mock user data to our method within the `try` block of `GetExpensesAsync`.

 ```csharp
 Expenses.Clear();